opensearch-project/dashboards-notebooks/notebooks/docs/dev/Zeppelin_backend_adaptor.md

       3. Also, [Notebooks](http://zeppelin.apache.org/docs/0.9.0-preview1/setup/security/notebook_authorization.html) can have access control based on Shiro defined users
 3. **Deployment:**
    1. Recommended way is to use stand alone docker
-   2. Create a **custom docker** with new Shiro & Zeppelin configs and set interpreter config for Elasticsearch and ODFE-sql.
+   2. Create a **custom docker** with new Shiro & Zeppelin configs and set interpreter config for OpenSearch and ODFE-sql.
    3. Sample scripts available in `scripts/docker/spark-cluster-managers`
 4. **Storage:**
    1. Apache Zeppelin has a pluggable notebook storage mechanism controlled by `zeppelin.notebook.storage` configuration option with multiple implementations.